 It’s a mixed bag.
 On the one hand, they were a badly needed response to the lack of coordinated standards and the urgency of fixing factories in Bangladesh.
 The Accord and the Alliance both tout their overall safety fixes as a sign of success – that’s the number of violations fixed, rather than the number of factories, which remains quite small.
 So they’ve had some success in the relatively narrow universe of 2,000 factories (out of 7,000 overall) that the foreign buyers acknowledge.
 But it’s also exacerbated a two-tier factory system, where factories that do direct export continue to be the targets of requirements, inspections, etc., while little attention is paid to the workers in the subcontracted factories that support the direct exporters.

 I was pretty surprised to see that in the renewal of the Accord, the factory owners were once again excluded from the negotiation.
-The Accord faced significant political obstacles in its first iteration because it exacerbated a power dynamic in which the brands hold most of the cards, at the same time that the costs of implementing the Accord were born by the factory owners.
+The Accord faced significant political obstacles in its first iteration because it exacerbated a power dynamic in which the brands hold most of the cards, at the same time that the costs of implementing the Accord were borne by the factory owners.
 I don’t know how they’re going to manage the legitimacy issues going forward, especially if they want the Accord to be a model in other places.

 You said business has an outsized role to play in human rights.
 Why?